 1. Eligible Applicants

 Grants funded through DHCS may be made to a Consortium as defined in Paragraph A of this Notice.
 Consortiums are eligible to receive funding through this Notice.
-One member of the Consortium must be designated as the lead entity by the other members of the Consortium and have legal authority to contract with the Federal government.
+One member of the Consortium must be designated as the lead entity by the other members of the Consortium and have legal authority to contract with the Federal Government.

-The lead entity is the recipient (see 2 CFR 200.86) of the DHCS grant funds and accountable for monitoring and reporting on the project performance and financial management of the grant.
+The lead entity is the recipient (see 2 CFR 200.86) of the DHCS grant funds and accountable for monitoring and reporting on the Project performance and financial management of the grant.
 In addition, the lead entity (recipient) is responsible for subrecipient monitoring and management in accordance with 2 CFR 200.330 and 200.331, respectively.
 The remaining consortium members are subrecipients (see 2 CFR 200.93).
-They may receive subawards (see 2 CFR 200.94) from the recipient and are responsible for monitoring and reporting the project performance and financial management of their subaward to the recipient.
+They may receive subawards (see 2 CFR 200.94) from the recipient and are responsible for monitoring and reporting the Project performance and financial management of their subaward to the recipient.

 (a) An applicant is ineligible if they do not submit “Evidence of Eligibility” and “Consortium Agreements” as described in Section D.2. of this Notice.

 (b) An applicant is ineligible if they have been debarred or suspended or otherwise excluded from or ineligible for participation in Federal assistance programs under Executive Order 12549, “Debarment and Suspension.”
-The Agency will check the System for Award Management (SAM) to determine if the applicant has been debarred or suspended.
+The Agency will check the System for Award Management (SAM) to determine if the applicant has been debarred or Start Printed Page 44017suspended.
 In addition, an applicant will be considered ineligible for a grant due to an outstanding judgment obtained by the U.S. in a Federal Court (other than U.S. Tax Court), is delinquent on the payment of Federal income taxes, or is delinquent on Federal debt.
 The applicant must certify as part of the application that they do not have an outstanding judgment against them.
 The Agency will check the Credit Alert Interactive Voice Response System (CAIVRS) to verify this.